JussMor/jussmor/README.md

-This is my personal website but why?
-I love made videos and I did my own website is simple but cute and My website is using React: https://www.jussmor.com/
+This is my personal website, but why?
+I love making videos and I made my own website is simple but cute and my website is using React: https://www.jussmor.com/